Kenneth-joseph/portfolio/README.md

   ## Contrbuting to Changes
-  If at all you might be interested in helping me make changes in my work please do make pull request.
+  If at all you might be interested in helping me make changes in my work please do make pull request. follow the procedure below:
+   * On GitHub, navigate to the main page of the repository.
+   * In the "Branch" menu, choose the branch that contains your commits.